Unlocking Funding: How to Build Lasting Industry Partnerships

 Communicating Problems Early

 Navigating the cultural differences between academia and industry requires patience, clarity, and a willingness to adapt.
-By focusing on reliability, respecting time constraints, protecting IP, and maintaining open communication, university leaders and academic researchers can build robust frameworks for engagement.
+By focusing on reliability, respecting time constraints, protecting IP, and maintaining open communication, we can build robust frameworks for engagement.

-These practices do more than just ensure the smooth running of a single project; they build a reputation for your department as a commercially aware, reliable centre of excellence.
-In doing so, you not only secure vital funding but also ensure that your academic brilliance finds its way into the products and services that shape our future.
+These practices do more than just ensure the smooth running of a single project; they build a reputation for our department as a commercially aware, reliable centre of excellence.
+In doing so, we not only secure vital funding but also ensure that our academic brilliance finds its way into the products and services that shape our future.

-Anchored In can help you connect with industry and navigate some of the pitfalls.
+Anchored In can help us connect with industry and navigate some of the pitfalls.
 Please get in touch if you want support. https://www.anchoredin.uk/contact